redhog/InfiniteGlass/PROTOCOLS.md

 ## Shader programs

 Rendering is controlled by OpenGL shader programs.
 The programs must be specified on the root window, and can then be selected individually for each window.

+Shader programs are responsible for drawing in two modes - normal visible mode, and a mode used for picking, where each pixel value corresponds to the window id and coordinates of that window.

+### Shader property mapping
 All window properties are available to the shader code as uniforms.
-Note: You must specify the right type as well as item count, e.g. "vec4 MY_PROP" corresponds to MY_PROP being of type XA_FLOAT and having 4 items.
+You must specify the right type as well as item count, e.g. "vec4 MY_PROP" corresponds to MY_PROP being of type XA_FLOAT and having 4 items.
+Windows and atoms are mapped to int.
+Uniforms for properties that are not set on a window, are set to 0 for integers, and NaN for floats.

-Shader programs are responsible for drawing in two modes - normal visible mode, and a mode used for picking, where each pixel value corresponds to the window id and coordinates of that window.
+Root window properties are available with the prefix "root_", e.g.
+"int root__NET_ACTIVE_WINDOW" corresponds to the _NET_ACTIVE_WINDOW
+property on the root window.

+### Shader atom mapping
+Atom values are also available as integer uniforms, so that properties of type atom can be compared to them, their names prefixed by "atom_", e.g. "int atom__NET_WM_STATE_MODAL" for the atom _NET_WM_STATE_MODAL.

+### Complex property types
+For some more complex types, the mapping is less straight forward, and a single property is mapped to a set of uniforms, all with a single name prefix.

+All texture uniforms come with a corresponding int uniform with the suffix enabled that is set to 1 when the property is set on the window, and 0 otherwize.

+#### WM_HINTS icons

+WM_HINTS icons are mapped as two textures - one for the alpha channel, one for the color:

+    uniform sampler2D WM_HINTS_icon;
+    uniform sampler2D WM_HINTS_icon_mask;
+    uniform int WM_HINTS_icon_enabled;
+    uniform int WM_HINTS_icon_mask_enabled;

+#### _NET_WM_ICON icons

+_NET_WM_ICON icons are mapped to textures

+    uniform sampler2D _NET_WM_ICON;
+    uniform int _NET_WM_ICON_enabled;

+#### IG_SVG

+To be able to render the SVG at full resolution at any zoom level an SVG can not just be a texture - it would be too big when you zoom in enough.
+Instead, it comes as a texture and transformation vector to offset and scale the texture:

+    uniform sampler2D IG_CONTENT;
+    uniform vec4 IG_CONTENT_transform;

+To render the texture correctly, you should do something like this

+    mat4 transform_mat = transpose(mat4(
+      1./IG_CONTENT_transform[2], 0., 0., -IG_CONTENT_transform[0]/IG_CONTENT_transform[2],
+      0., 1./IG_CONTENT_transform[3], 0., -IG_CONTENT_transform[1]/IG_CONTENT_transform[3],
+      0., 0., 1., 0.,
+      0., 0., 0., 1.
+    ));
+    vec4 texture_coord = transform_mat * vec4(window_coord, 0, 1.);
+    fragColor = texture(IG_CONTENT, texture_coord.xy).rgba;

 ## Window properties